We start by talking about the black-box approach, which greatly simplifies electrical engineering, software engineering, et cetera.

 We are allowed to look inside the black box if we want to, but we are not required to.

-The moderate reductionist viewpoint is sometimes useful but sometimes not.
+The moderately reductionist viewpoint is sometimes useful but sometimes not.
 No matter what viewpoint you take, the wave has properties that transcend its embodiment in a particular medium.
 Over on one side of the room the wave is a bunch of rope-particles moving up and down.
 Then it propagates over to the other side of the room and becomes a bunch of chain-particles moving up and down.
 However, we still recognize it as the same wave.
-The wave is the same, even though the medium has changed completely.
+The wave is the same, even though the medium has changed.
+Most (but not all) properties of the medium are completely different.

 Furthermore, the wave propagates from left to right, even though the medium does not move from left to right.
 The medium ends up exactly where it started.
 We can talk about the velocity of the wave, even though no part of the medium is moving with that velocity except possibly by accident.
 The wave is an abstraction.
 The wave has properties of its own, separate from the properties of the medium.